Soundaryamerak/Employee-Dashboard-SQL-PowerBI-Logistics/README.md

 6. **Attrition (2000):** Stacked bar chart depicting 2000 attrition rates by job title across different departments.
 7. **Employee Lifecycle:** Horizontal bar chart showing the average tenure of employees in each job title before quitting.

-Top Insights & Recommendations from the Dashboard Insight 1: The number of hires has steadily declined, while the number of employees quitting has increased.
+# Top Insights & Recommendations from the Dashboard
+**Insight 1:** The number of hires has steadily declined, while the number of employees quitting has increased.
-Recommendations:

-Enhance Employee Engagement: Implement programs to boost employee engagement and reduce turnover rates.
+**Recommendations:**
-Improve Retention Strategies: Develop and execute targeted retention strategies to address the root causes of increased attrition.
+1. Improve Retention Strategies: Develop and execute targeted retention strategies to address the root causes of increased attrition.
-Recruitment Boost: Intensify recruitment efforts to balance the workforce and mitigate the impact of higher attrition.
+2. Recruitment Boost: Intensify recruitment efforts to balance the workforce and mitigate the impact of higher attrition.

-Insight 2: Average salaries have slightly declined over the years, which is concerning given inflationary trends.
+**Insight 2:** Average salaries have slightly declined over the years, which is concerning given inflationary trends.

-Recommendations:
+**Recommendations:**

-Competitive Compensation: Regularly evaluate and adjust compensation packages to ensure market competitiveness.
+1. Competitive Compensation: Regularly evaluate and adjust compensation packages to ensure market competitiveness.
-Salary Reviews: Conduct periodic salary reviews to ensure alignment with inflation and industry benchmarks.
-Enhance Benefits: Introduce or enhance non-monetary benefits to supplement stagnant salaries.
+2. Enhance Benefits: Introduce or enhance non-monetary benefits to supplement stagnant salaries.

-Insight 3: High attrition rates are observed among staff and senior staff in support departments, as well as among engineers and senior engineers in core departments (production, development, and quality service).
+**Insight 3:** High attrition rates are observed among staff and senior staff in support departments, as well as among engineers and senior engineers in core departments (production, development, and quality service).
-Recommendations:

-Focus on Support Departments: Develop specialized retention programs to address specific challenges in support departments.
+**Recommendations:**
+Now we are aware of the title and department that we need to focus on, we can implement following recommendations specifically.
+1. Employee Surveys: Conduct surveys to understand the root causes of high attrition specifically toilered for each title and act on employee Feedback to address issues.
-Career Development Initiatives: Implement comprehensive career development and progression plans for engineers and senior engineers.
+2. Career Development Initiatives: Implement comprehensive career development and progression plans for engineers and senior engineers, staff and support staff.

-Employee Feedback Mechanism: Regularly collect and act on employee feedback to address issues contributing to high attrition rates.
-Insight 4: A significant number of employees quit between 6 to 12 years, despite the average employee lifecycle showing approximately 12 years in each role.
+**Insight 4:** A significant number of employees quit between 6 to 12 years, despite the average employee lifecycle showing approximately 12 years in each role.
-Recommendations:
+**Recommendations:**

-Mid-Career Support: Provide additional support and development opportunities for employees in the 6 to 12-year tenure range.
+1. Mid-Career Support: Provide additional support and development opportunities for employees in the 6 to 12-year tenure range.
-Recognition Programs: Implement targeted recognition and reward programs for long-term employees to enhance morale and retention.
+2. Recognition Programs: Implement targeted recognition and reward programs for long-term employees to enhance morale and retention.
-Succession Planning: Develop and execute succession planning initiatives to ensure career progression and reduce mid-career attrition.
+3. Succession Planning: Develop and execute succession planning initiatives to ensure career progression and reduce mid-career attrition.
-**Insights**

-**Recommendations**

 # Gender Dashboard
 ![image](https://github.com/Soundaryamerak/Employee-Dashboard-SQL-PowerBI-Logistics/assets/170541567/dcdcb357-3a78-4610-8428-de1e175b7deb)